 Gadsden State Community College is a public, open door, comprehensive community college under the control of the Alabama Community College System Board of Trustees (ACCS BOT).
-Comprised of six campuses/centers, present-day Gadsden State began with the merger of Alabama Technical College, Gadsden State Technical Institute, and Gadsden State Junior College on February 28, 1985 to eliminate duplication of courses and to better serve students.
+Comprised of six campuses/centers, present-day Gadsden State began with the merger of Alabama Technical College, Gadsden State Technical Institute, and Gadsden State Junior College on February 28, 1985, to eliminate duplication of courses and to better serve students.
 Gadsden State has since expanded with the consolidation of the former Harry M. Ayers State Technical College in 2003 and the establishment of additional centers in Anniston and Centre.
 The college also offers instruction at St. Clair Correctional Facility.
 Gadsden State is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.

 Present-day Gadsden State enrolls approximately 7,000 students on its six campuses.
 Gadsden State currently offers the associate in arts/science degrees, as well as certificate programs in a variety of career-technical education programs.
-Gadsden State was the first community college in Alabama with a gross anatomy laboratory, is one of 14 community colleges nationwide to have an aquaculture program, and was among the first to institute an Honors Scholar Program.
+Gadsden State was the first community college in Alabama with a gross anatomy laboratory and was among the first to institute an Honors Scholar Program.
 The International Program has welcomed students from more than 50 countries since its inception in 1968.